invesdwin/invesdwin-context-python/README.md

 ## Recommended Editor

 For working with python we recommend using [PyDev](http://www.pydev.org/) if you are mainly using Eclipse.
 Editing and running scripts is very comfortable with this plugin.
-If you want to run your scripts from your main application, you can do this easily with `invesdwin-context-python-runtime-py4j` (add this module as a `test` scope dependency) during development (you also need to add a dependecy to the type `test-jar` of `invesdwin-context-python-runtime-contract` for the log level to get activated, or alternatively change the log level of `de.invesdwin.context.python.runtime.contract.IScriptTaskRunnerPython` to `DEBUG` on your own).
+If you want to run your scripts from your main application, you can do this easily with `invesdwin-context-python-runtime-japyb` (add this module as a `test` scope dependency) during development (you also need to add a dependecy to the type `test-jar` of `invesdwin-context-python-runtime-contract` for the log level to get activated, or alternatively change the log level of `de.invesdwin.context.python.runtime.contract.IScriptTaskRunnerPython` to `DEBUG` on your own).
 The actual deployment distribution can choose a different runtime then as a hard dependency.
 You can also remote debug your scripts comfortably with PyDev inside Eclipse by following [this manual](http://www.pydev.org/manual_adv_remote_debugger.html).

 ## Benchmark